Eid al-Adha 2026 in Qatar: Everything you need to know

 Hospitals & pharmacies

 No need to worry!
-Healthcare services keep running throughout Eid, even if some schedules shift slightly.
+Healthcare services continue to run throughout Eid, though some schedules may shift slightly.